Mueller subpoenas Trump campaign officials for Russia-related documents, report says

 The senators are also asking Kushner for correspondence with former national security adviser Michael Flynn, who is a subject of an investigation by Mueller.

-Abbe Lowell, Kushner's lawyer, said in a statement that Kushner has been responsive to all requests.
+Abbe Lowell, Kushner's lawyer, said in a statement that Kushner has been "responsive to all requests."

 "We provided the Judiciary Committee with all relevant documents that had to do with Mr. Kushner's calls, contacts or meetings with Russians during the campaign and transition, which was the request," Lowell said.
 "We also informed the committee we will be open to responding to any additional requests and that we will continue to work with White House Counsel for any responsive documents from after the inauguration."